Rabby312/python-website-blocker/README.md

   **Python 3.8.3**

 # Usage
-  You can either manually run the Python script in your command line(Windows) --> run as administrator.
+  You can either manually run the Python script in your command line(Windows) --> run as administrator for access the permission.
 My program is intended to be run (be active) all the time.

 # What you will see when the website you are trying visit is blocked